linuxlawson/mintain/README.md

 # mintain
-Small bash script for linux maintenance
+Small bash script for linux maintenance  (CLI of course)

 Enables linux users to do basic maintenance all at once, quickly and easily.